The Queen's Gallery, Buckingham Palace

 Visit a space dedicated to the Royal Collection, one of the world's largest and most significant art collections put together by British Kings and Queens over hundreds of years.
-One of the last great European royal collections still intact, this expansive collection - owned by Elizabeth II - is made up of over a million items.
+One of the last great European royal collections still intact, this expansive collection is made up of over a million items.

 - Explore the vast artwork of the Royal Collection

 - See up to 450 works of art on display